tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5a-updates_to_sites.md

 Once barbara is the server and we have ava for development, make the following changes:

-- [ ] 1.
+- [x] 1.
 TomHartung.com - Django and MUI-CSS
-    - [ ] Should already be ok
+    - [x] Should already be ok
 - [ ] 2.
+ArtsyVisions.com - Django and Materialize
+    - [x] Review social networking icons
+    - [x] Remove free spiritual portrait offer
+    - [ ] Review for anything glaring
+- [ ] 3.
+Groja.com - Flask and Material Design Bootstrap [MDB]
+    - See `5d-groja.md`
+- [ ] 4.
 SeeOurMinds.com - Django and Material Design Bootstrap [MDB]
     - [ ] Upgrade MDB to latest version
     - [ ] Review social networking icons
     - [ ] Disable saving results on the server